linode/docs/docs/products/networking/dns-manager/guides/create-domain/index.md

 After you’ve figured out how to create domains, you’ll never need to call IT support for help again.
 Let’s look at each step in more detail.

-## Open the Create Domain Form in the Cloud Manager
+## Open the Create Domain Form in Cloud Manager

 Figuring out how to create a domain starts with getting into the system.
-Log in to the [Cloud Manager](https://cloud.linode.com/) and choose **Domains** from the left navigation menu.
+Log in to [Cloud Manager](https://cloud.linode.com/) and choose **Domains** from the left navigation menu.
 Click the **Create Domain** button.
 This opens the [Domain Create](https://cloud.linode.com/domains/create) form.

 ## Select the Zone Type